UPDATED 2025

 Realism:

-Balzac (1799-1850) and Flaubert (1821-80)
+Balzac (1799-1850) and Stendhal (1783-1842)

-Whilst we often think of kitchen-sink realism to be more “modern” than the sometimes unbelievable flights of Romanticism, in fact the two styles developed in parallel in 19th century France, and had similar predecessors and intentions.
-Balzac and Flaubert were both writers who allegedly attempted to show their world “as it really was”, warts and all.
+Whilst we often think of kitchen-sink Realism to be more “modern” than the sometimes unbelievable flights of Romanticism, in fact the two styles developed in parallel in 19th century France, and had similar predecessors and intentions.
+Balzac and Stendhal were both writers who allegedly attempted to show their world “as it really was”, warts and all.
 In this lesson, we will consider whether either writer opened a faithful window onto France in the first half of its nineteenth century.

 Week six